mendersoftware/mender-docs/201.Troubleshooting/04.Mender-Server/docs.md

 to run the Mender Server.
 In particular, it is known that the virtual device will not start if you do not have enough memory.

 !!!
-The console of the virtual device can be seen by running `docker logs $(docker ps | grep mender-client | cut -f1 -d' ')`.
+The console of the virtual device can be seen by running `./demo --client logs mender-client`.

 ## A device shows up as pending after preauthorizing it
 If you see your device gets the `pending` status after [preauthorizing it](../../server-integration/preauthorizing-devices), something went wrong.
 Most likely there is a mismatch between the identity and public key [you preauthorized](../../server-integration/preauthorizing-devices#call-the-preauthorize-api) and what your Mender client is actually using.